alex-nicholas/FluentTc/README.md

 # FluentTc
 Easy-to-use, readable and comprehensive library for consuming TeamCity REST API.
-Written using real scenarios in mind, enables variuos range of queries and operation on TeamCity
+Written using real scenarios in mind, enables various range of queries and operation on TeamCity

 ## Installation
 Run from NuGet Package Manager console: